 The webinar was so informative that I am recommending that anyone who wants to train their dog to do anything really, to watch it.
-There is a cost of about $30.00 involved and I am not being paid to promote anything to do with this but I am a member.
+There is a cost of about $30.00 for the webinar, but I am not being paid to promote anything to do with this but I am a member.